nihitmittal/MovieRecommender/README.md

 Refer to the Wiki page [here](https://github.com/raghavnarula/MovieRecommender/wiki/Documentation)

+## Contributions to the Project
+Please refer to the [Contributing.md](https://github.com/raghavnarula/MovieRecommender/blob/master/CONTRIBUTING.md)) if you want to contrbute to the Movie Recommender source code.
+Follow all the guidelines mentioned and raise a pull request for the developers to review before the code goes to the main source code.

 ### Bug? 🐛

 Raise an issue on this repository, we would love to look at it ❤️